skaraudio/nextJs-SkarAudio.comV2/packages/shopify/README.md

 Then, set the environment variables in `.env.local` to match the ones from your store.

-## Contribute

-Our commitment to Open Source can be found [here](https://vercel.com/oss).

-If you find an issue with the provider or want a new feature, feel free to open a PR or [create a new issue](https://github.com/vercel/commerce/issues).

-## Modifications

-These modifications are temporarily until contributions are made to remove them.

 ### Adding item to Cart

 ```js